Oregon Coast Photo Workshop

 Day 6, Tuesday, Sept.
 3

-We have another photography session in the early morning along the Samuel Boardman Scenic Corridor where you’ll take some of the best pictures of the workshop.
+If you want to get up very early, we can have another photography session along the Samuel Boardman Scenic Corridor where you’ll take some of the best pictures of the workshop.
 Experiment with various shutter speeds to abstract the surf, practice HDR to capture as much detail as possible in the shadows and highlights, and shoot panorama sequences and use what you learned from Jim to stitch them together in Photoshop when you get home.

 The workshop ends at 11am this morning.
 For your return flight, you can drive three hours to Medford, Oregon and connect through several major hubs like Seattle, San Francisco, Salt Lake City, Phoenix, and Los Angeles.
 All the major airlines serve Medford.
 Alternatively, you can drive four hours to Eugene and depart from that airport.
 If you opt to return to Portland and fly home from there, it is approximately a 5 1/2 hour drive from Pistol River.